 The Judge made no decisions yesterday, but was clearly listening carefully, and I am cautiously hopeful.
 If he rules in our favor on both questions, LURC’s approval of Plum Creek’s plan would be vacated and the case would likely be sent back to LURC for further proceedings.
 If the Judge rules against us, we will strongly consider appealing to the Law Court.
 We could hear from the Judge any time in the next few months.
 Stay tuned!

-– Cathy Johnson, NRCM North Woods Project Director and Senior Staff Attorney
+—by Cathy Johnson, NRCM Forests & Wildlife Director and Senior Staff Attorney